Technical Note: Split Algorithm in O(n) for the Capacitated Vehicle Routing Problem

-\textbf{Abstract.} The Split algorithm is an essential building block for route-first cluster-second heuristics and modern genetic algorithms for vehicle routing problems.
-The recent survey of [Prins, Lacomme and Prodhon, Transport Res.
-C (40), 179--200] lists more than 70 articles that use this technique.
-In the vehicle routing literature, Split is usually assimilated to the search for a shortest path in a directed acyclic graph $\mathcal{G}$ and solved in $\cO(nB)$ using Bellman's algorithm, where $n$ is the number of delivery points and $B$ is a bound on the number of customers per route, due to the capacity constraints.
-Some linear-time algorithms are also known for this problem as a consequence of a Monge property of $\mathcal{G}$.
-In this article, we highlight a stronger property of this graph, leading to a simpler alternative algorithm in $\cO(n)$.
+\textbf{Abstract.} The Split algorithm is an essential building block of route-first cluster-second heuristics and modern genetic algorithms for vehicle routing problems.
+The algorithm is used to partition a solution, represented as a giant tour without occurrences of the depot, into separate routes with minimum cost.
+As highlighted by the recent survey of [Prins, Lacomme and Prodhon, Transport Res.
+C (40), 179--200], no less than 70 recent articles use this technique.
+In the vehicle routing literature, Split is usually assimilated to the search for a shortest path in a directed acyclic graph $\mathcal{G}$ and solved in $\cO(nB)$ using Bellman's algorithm, where $n$ is the number of delivery points and $B$ is the average number of feasible routes that start with a given customer in the giant tour.
+Some linear-time algorithms are also known for this problem as a consequence of a Monge property of~$\mathcal{G}$.
+In this article, we highlight a stronger property of this graph, leading to a simple alternative algorithm in $\cO(n)$.
 Experimentally, we observe that the approach is faster than the classical Split for problem instances of practical size.
 We also extend the method to deal with a limited fleet and soft capacity constraints.

 \textbf{Keywords.} Vehicle Routing Problem, Large Neighborhood Search, Split Algorithm, Cluster-First Route-Second Heuristic